Here’s what’s happened in the Trump hush money trial, so far - KESQ

 By Jeremy Herb, Kara Scannell, Lauren del Valle, Way Mullery, Annette Choi and Gillian Roberts, CNN

-(CNN) — It’s been six weeks of the first criminal trial of a former president of the United States, where Donald Trump has pleaded not guilty to 34 felony counts of falsifying business records.
-With closing arguments Tuesday and jury deliberations expected to start Wednesday, the trial is nearing its end.
+(CNN) — In the first criminal trial of a former president of the United States, jurors found former President Donald Trump guilty on all 34 felony counts of falsifying business records.
+Judge Juan Merchan set a sentencing hearing for July 11.

 Catch up on the biggest takeaways of “The People of the State of New York v.
 Donald Trump,” with details of the trial from our reporters inside the courtroom.